Sneed B. Collard III

 Sneed Body Collard III (born November 7, 1959) is an American author.

 On November 4, 2006, Collard received the Washington Post/Children's Book Guild Award, presented annually to "an author or illustrator whose total body of work has contributed significantly to the quality of nonfiction for children."

 In 2006, Collard also received the American Association for the Advancement of Science (AAAS) award for his science book The Prairie Builders: Reconstructing America's Lost Grasslands.

 Collard has written more than 80 books for young people, including Shep—Our Most Loyal Dog, Fire Birds: Valuing Natural Wildfires and Burned Forests, Hopping Ahead of Climate Change: Snowshoe Hares, Science, and Survival, and Dog Sense.
 He is also the author of an adult memoir, Warblers & Woodpeckers: A Father-Son Big Year of Birding (2018, Mountaineers Books) and a professional development textbook, Teaching Nonfiction Revision: A Professional Writer Shares Strategies, Tips, and Lessons (Heinemann, 2017).

 His articles have appeared in Environmental Action, The Humanist, Florida Wildlife, Islands, Cricket, and Highlights for Children.

 Biography

-Collard has been a farmer, computer scientist, and author.
+Collard has been a biologist, computer scientist, speaker, and author.

-The son of farmers, Collard says that he fell in love with the agricultural field at an early age, watching livestock with his mother and growing corn, wheat, and various other crops with his father.
+The son of biologists, Collard says that he fell in love with the animals at an early age, watching whales with his mother and searching for snakes, turtles, and alligators with his father.

-"My parents were both farmers and surrounded me with agriculture all the time".

-Collard began writing after graduating with honors in agriculture and forestry from the University of California at Berkeley.
-He earned a master's in agriculture genetics at the University of California in Santa Barbara, after which he worked as a crop analyst for several major agricultural companies.
+Collard began writing after graduating with honors in marine science from the University of California at Berkeley.
+He earned a master's in scientific instrumentation at the University of California in Santa Barbara, after which he worked as a computer consultant for biologists.